mgarralda/hadoop-spark-cluster/README.md

 Shared repositories can be used to, for example, put the JAR executed with spark-submit inside.

-# To get access and run spark-submit commands inside the cluster, type the following in a Windows terminal:
+# To get access and run spark-submit commands inside the cluster
+Type the following in a terminal:
 ```
 docker exec -it hadoop-spark-cluster_master_1 /bin/bash
 ```